Dorstenia barnimiana Schweinf.

 Dorstenia barnimiana var. barnimiana, Dorstenia ophioglossoides, Dorstenia palmata, Dorstenia telekii, Dorstenia triternata, Kosaria barnimiana, Kosaria palmata

 Dorstenia barnimiana a stemless or nearly stemless, perennial, monoecious plant, up to 8 inches (20 cm) tall, with a slightly depressed or subglobose caudex up to 2 inches (5 cm) in diameter.
-The leaves are more or less succulent, orbicular, cordate at the base or palmate, up to 4 inches (10 cm) long and up to 4.4 inches (11 cm) wide.
-The flowers are green and brown, up to 1.2 inches (3 cm) long and up to 0.4 inch (1 cm) wide.
+The leaves are more or less succulent, orbicular, cordate at the base or palmate, up to 4 inches (10 cm) long, and up to 4.4 inches (11 cm) wide.
+The flowers are green and brown, up to 1.2 inches (3 cm) long and up to 0.4 inches (1 cm) wide.
 They appear on up to 10 inches (25 cm) long peduncles.